Doringus/NetworkAlbum/README.md

 - All image manipulations on client: renaming, moving in folders
 - Sending changes on server
 - Settings page
+- Saving images after synchronizing in different folder (if option is on)

 In progress
 ==========
-- Saving images after synchronizing in different folder (if option is on)
 - Help page
 - Easter egg
-- Some ui/ux features

 Bugs
 ====